yulianaAgustin98/Hacktoberfest2020-3/README.md

 ` Even if your pull requests aren’t accepted, it should count towards your 4 pull requests (that's necessary to win the swags).`

+### For any query feel free to reach out to us at hellocullyege@gmail.com